brussels day trip from london by train

 Short city breaks have never been as popular as they are now.
 Our world is so well connected that it is easy to get on a train after work on a Friday and leave for the weekend.
 Come back on a Sunday relaxed and with a bag full of lasting memories.
 But you don’t even have to invest a weekend when you can easily do a day trip with the Eurostar London to Brussels train link.
 This little escape is a welcome break from the mundane routine of a 9-5pm workweek.

 Eurostar can be pricey, but only if you have set dates in mind.
 It’s also not the best option for spontaneous travellers.
-Deals are rare and can occur at the most random of times.
+Deals are best to snap up around November time (for Cyber Monday and Black Friday), as well as Christmas and the January sale.
 Therefore, I would suggest taking a flexible approach and checking out availability as far as three months in advance.
-Booking ahead can get you return tickets to Brussels for £40.
+Booking ahead can get you return tickets to Brussels for £45 each way.

 london to brussels by train eurostar at st pancras international